 Connecting to a network drains the battery.
 Even if the instrument is idle, if the periodic connection is enabled, the instrument will regularly wake up and attempt to connect to the server.
-Trying to connect at regular intervals will drain the battery in a short amount of time.
+Trying to connect at regular intervals will drain the battery.

-When that behavior is unwanted (for instance when the instrument is unused and in storage) pressing the Disable All button (see 4 Figure 13) will completely disable $WiFi^{TM}$ and email connectivity.
+When that behavior is unwanted (for instance when the instrument is unused and in storage) pressing the Disable All button (see 4 Figure 14) will completely disable $WiFi^{TM}$ and email connectivity.
 If the instrument is idle with all its $WiFi^{TM}$ connectivity disabled, it can keep its battery for at least 6 months.